thoughtspot/thoughtspot.github.io/_admin/architecture/authentication.md

 restrictions on passwords, timeouts, failed logins, etc.

-The table below shows each of the options and the items to consider for each.
+The following table shows each of the options and the items to consider for each.

 <table>